jethro-swan/om_development_roadmap/README.md

 Another objective here is to provide an API consistent with, but a superset of, that of the _Open Money_ suite described above.
 This will simplify development of portable and re-usable components.

-The recursively-nested, holonic structure of the OM suite reflects the structure of the Viable System Model, so a suite of tols will be developed over time to support its application.
+The recursively-nested, holonic structure of the OM suite reflects the structure of the Viable System Model, so a suite of tools will be developed over time to support its application.